 6.0 Opening of Table for Gambling

-6.1 After receiving the designated number of decks of cards at the table (1 deck if a card shoe is used, 2 decks if an automatic shuffler is), both the dealer and the game supervisor shall sort and inspect the cards independently of each other.
+6.1 After receiving the designated number of decks of cards at the table (1 deck if a card shoe is used, 2 decks if an automatic shuffler is), both the Dealer and the Game Supervisor shall sort and inspect the cards independently of each other.

 6.2 After the cards have been inspected they shall be spread out face up on the table for visual inspection by the first player or players to arrive at the table.
 The cards shall be spread out in horizontal fan-shaped rows according to suit, in sequence within the suit.